sarahliz24/srs-training-tracker/README.md

     - so they know the application is working
 13. The user to be given feedback if their input is incorrect
     - to help them input good data
-14.  want the user to be able to search for skills or staff
+14. The user to be able to search for skills or staff
     - to facilitate training monitoring and rostering decisions
+15. The user to understand how to navigate through the application at all times
+    - so they feel confident using the application

 # Technical Design

 ## Flowchart

-Designed at planning stage of application, the chart was used to guide thedevelopment process while building the application.
+Designed at planning stage of application, the chart was used to guide the development process while building the application.
 The initial flowchart closely reflects the structure of the finished application.
 <details><summary>SRS Training App Flowchart</summary>
     <img src="docs/flowchart/SRS_skill_flowchart.png">
 </details>